 The Walkaround & Consultation

 Although it was great that Don talked us through his thought process, it would’ve been nice if he communicated with us more throughout the entire installation.
-At times it felt left in the dark about what he was doing and why.
 We understand; it's not easy to explain stuff over the whirring sound of a power drill, but we still think it’s worth keeping us in the loop while making alterations to our humble abode.

 Smart Hub Installation